dnSpy/dnSpy/README.md

 You need [dnlib](https://github.com/0xd4d/dnlib) and you must define `THREAD_SAFE` when compiling it. dnSpy will immediately exit if it detects that dnlib isn't thread safe.

 Use Visual Studio 2010 or later or run `debugbuild.bat` / `releasebuild.bat` to build it.

+You need the Visual Studio SDK to build ILSpy.AddIn.

 Themes
 ======